cloudacademypilot/azure-cosmos-db-app-dev/steps/04_indexing-in-azure-cosmos-db/documentation.md

  ### Create new item and add to container

- 1. To create new record item,  make sure you add below lines inside main method.
+ 1. To create new record item, make sure you add below line inside main method.

   ```csharp